-There are some who regard the first week of a new year as an opportunity to ease back gently into the rhythms of the working world.
-These are people with less demanding jobs than Michelle O’Connor, Endura’s head of garment technology.
+People who regard the first week of a new year as an opportunity to ease back gently into the rhythms of the working world have less demanding jobs than Michelle O’Connor.

-“The shorts in Nairo’s suit are size XS, but XS is too small in the body, so he has XS-and-a-half, if you like,” she explains.
+“The shorts in Nairo’s suit are size XS, but XS is too small in the body, so he has XS-and-a-half, if you like,” O’Connor explains.
 “It’s tweaked to fit him exactly.”

 O’Connor’s neat summary of Endura’s comprehensive support for every rider on the squad is only part of the story.
 It’s a precis that dramatically downplays her own importance to the task of ensuring that the world’s number one ranked professional cycling team retains its place at the pinnacle of the sport.

-She sees a clear demarcation in the areas where she is entitled to advise.
+She sees a clear demarcation between the distinct areas in which she is entitled to advise.

 “Comfort is a personal choice.
 I can say a garment looks too tight or is too short, but at end of day, the rider is the one who has wear it,” she explains.
 “One of the riders asks us to remove the droptail from all of his jerseys and jackets.
 Although it’s strange to us, and is something that we’d never do for our consumer range, I can’t say that it’s wrong.

 “But when it comes to aerodynamics, where we’ve worked closely with [aerodynamicist] Simon Smart, tested in the wind tunnel, had 3D body scans made of all the riders, and invested a huge amount of money, the riders have to trust us.
 And over the years, we’ve built up that trust.”